aionnetwork/aion-docs/aion-node/avm/_index.en.md

 ### Developer-friendly

-The Java-based AVM leverages the entire Java tooling ecosystem, making developer onboarding and experience extremely streamlined.
+The Java-based AVM leverages the entire Java tooling ecosystem, making developer on-boarding and experience extremely streamlined.
 You get the full developer package including the compiler and IDE straight out of the box!
 That said, the AVM taps into a well-established community that has claimed the top spot for the #1 language (Java) in the past few years.

 ## How it Works

 ![AVM Architecture](/aion-node/avm/images/avm-how-it-works.png)

-This diagram shows the high-level connections between these components as they apply to the case of deploying a new DApp.
+This diagram shows the high-level connections between these components as they apply to the case of deploying a new dApp.
 The user’s code is written as standard Java, using the standard class library (JCL) and an API we provide for accessing blockchain-specific functionality.

 Upon deployment, this code goes through our transformer (a pipeline of ASM-based bytecode modification classes):